DavidPickles/oidc-lab/README.md

 ## Using your own configuration repo

-You can use your own repo in the `configs` folder.
-However because .env files typically contain secrets they, must not be stored in the code repo.
+You can manage your own .env files.
+Because .env files typically contain secrets they must not be stored in a code repo.
 They are excluded by a .gitignore rule.

 It is good practice to store the configurations as env.template files, with client and cookie secrets removed.